beancount/docs/docs/21_sharing_expenses_with_beancount.md

 #### Bringing Cash<a id="bringing-cash"></a>

 We both brought some cash on us, as we were warned it might be difficult to use credit cards in Mexico.
-In my personal Beancount file, the cash account is “Assets:Cash” but here it must get booked as an external contribution with my name on it:
+In my personal Beancount file, the cash account is “`Assets:Cash`” but here it must get booked as an external contribution with my name on it:

     ;; Initial cash on us.
     2015-02-24 * "Getting cash for travel"